lihm24thu/Walking-and-Talking/README.md

 | Fig. 4 | Consistent population-level neural organization across behavioral contexts revealed by deep learning | `scripts/` |
 | Fig. 5 | Spatial mapping of cross-context consistency reveals distributed cortical networks with preserved functional organization | `scripts/` |
 | Fig. 6 | Shared neural subspace underlying speech representations across contexts and brain regional contributions | `scripts/` |

+## Data

+Raw neural recordings are not included in this repository because of patient privacy and/or data-sharing restrictions.
+The data that support the findings of this study are available on request from the corresponding author.
+Data are not publicly available due to ethical restrictions.
+Requests will be considered on a case-by-case basis, and data access may require signing a data access agreement.